ga4gh/vrs/docs/source/appendices/design_decisions.rst

 Allele Rather than Variant
 @@@@@@@@@@@@@@@@@@@@@@@@@@

-The most primitive sequence assertion in VR is the :ref:`Allele` entity.
+The most primitive sequence assertion in VRS is the :ref:`Allele` entity.
 Colloquially, the words "allele" and "variant" have similar meanings and they are often used interchangeably.
 However, the VR contributors believe that it is essential to distinguish the state of